Dataset Examples

 Overview

-GDB-11 represents the first systematic enumeration of the small molecule chemical universe up to 11 atoms of C, N, O, and F. The database was created to support virtual screening and drug discovery by providing a comprehensive collection of drug-like molecules that obey standard chemical stability rules.
+GDB-11 represents the first systematic enumeration of the small molecule chemical universe up to 11 atoms of C, N, O, and F. The database contains 26.4 million unique molecules corresponding to 110.9 million stereoisomers.
+It was created to support virtual screening and drug discovery by providing a comprehensive collection of diverse, drug-like small molecules that obey standard chemical stability rules.

 Strengths

-- Systematic coverage of structures with up to 11 atoms
+- Systematic Enumeration: Exhaustive coverage of mathematically and chemically possible structures up to 11 atoms.

 Limitations